microsoft/charticulator.com/_docs/01_getting_started.md

 <h2 id="preparing-data">Preparing Data</h2>

 Charticulator supports datasets in <a href="https://en.wikipedia.org/wiki/Comma-separated_values">**CSV**</a> format and expects that **the first row contains the column names**.
-Currently, Charticulator supports only the <a href="https://en.wikipedia.org/wiki/Wide_and_narrow_data">"long format" or "narrow format"</a> of a data table.
+Charticulator is disigned to supports mainly the <a href="https://en.wikipedia.org/wiki/Wide_and_narrow_data">"long format" or "narrow format"</a> of a data table.
 For example, the table below shows (in long form) the maket share of mobile operating systems from one year to the next.

 <table>
 <thead>